 There are nearly 2.4 million people living in the Portland metro area, which is includes the city of Vancouver, Southwest Washington, Lake Oswego community, and surrounding suburbs, communities (including very walkable ones), and neighborhoods, all accessible by Portland driving or public transportation.
 Many of these neighborhoods can even be enjoyed with low HOA fees.

 Portland School Information

 Portland schools boast nine public school districts and several private schools.
 Portland Public Schools is the largest district operating 85 public schools.
 Lincoln High School, formally Portland High School, was established back in 1869 and is the city's oldest public education institution and one of the two of the oldest high schools west of the Mississippi.
 Our private schools include the Northwest Academy, Rosemary Anderson High School, the Portland Adventist Academy, and many others.

 The metro area is also home to a large number of Roman Catholic-affiliated private schools and multiple higher education and secondary schools such as Portland State University, which has the second-largest enrollment rate of any university in the state after Oregon State University.

-Portland offers a variety of neighborhoods, outlying cities, waterfront estates, condos, townhouses, and brand-new subdivisions in all price points.
+Portland offers a variety of affordable neighborhoods, outlying cities, waterfront estates, condos, townhouses, and brand-new subdivisions at all price points.
 For an eclectic, whimsical, Pacific Northwest experience, consider Portland, Oregon.
-Our tech industry, parks and recreational department, sports fanatics, museums, performing arts and culture, all make Portland a very well-rounded outdoor enthusiasts dream.
+Our tech industry, parks and recreational department, sports fanatics, museums, performing arts and culture, all make Portland a very well-rounded outdoor enthusiast's dream.